HCanber/assemblyscript-ts-template/README.md

 ### Shared

-Code in [`shared/`](shared) folder is used by both Assemblyscript and Typescript .
-By default it only supports the basic portable types and their conversion functions like `i32` and `i32(value)`, see [as-minimal-portable](as-minimal-portable/README.md) for more details.
+Code in [`shared/`](shared) folder is used by both AssemblyScript and TypeScript .
+By default it only supports the basic portable types and their conversion functions like `i32` and `i32(value)`, see [as-minimal-portable](as-minimal-portable/README.md) for more details and information on how to enable more features or switch to the full portable library.

-See the [portability section](https://www.assemblyscript.org/compiler.html#portability) in the Assemblyscript documentation for information om how to write portable code.
+See the [portability section](https://www.AssemblyScript.org/compiler.html#portability) in the AssemblyScript documentation for information om how to write portable code.

-The shared folder is built and embedded in the wasm when used in the Assemblyscript code, and is converted to javascript when used in the Typescript code.
+The shared folder is built and embedded in the wasm when used in the AssemblyScript code, and is converted to javascript when used in the TypeScript code.

 ### Compile